OTHERWORLD: THE WHITE RAVEN

 Other comp titles include:

-The Lion, the Witch, and the Wardrobe (C. S. Lewis) • A Royal Guide to Monster Slaying (Kelley Armstrong) • The Last Windwitch (Jennifer Adam) • The Extremely Inconvenient Adventures of Bronte Mettlestone (Jaclyn Moriarty) • A Wrinkle in Time (Madeleine L'Engle) • Doctor Who
+Lark and the Wild Hunt (Jennifer Adam) • A Royal Guide to Monster Slaying (Kelley Armstrong) The Extremely Inconvenient Adventures of Bronte Mettlestone (Jaclyn Moriarty) • A Wrinkle in Time (Madeleine L'Engle) • Doctor Who • The Book of Three (Lloyd Alexander)